 Internship Policies and Guidelines

 Note: This page is not intended to outline all internship policies and guidelines, but serves as a general source of information.
-For complete details on these or other internship policies, please visit with your Department Internship Coordinator or your College Academic Discovery Center.
+For further information, please visit with your faculty internship coordinator.

 - All internships at BYU-Idaho are academic courses.